metatapios/metatapios/README.md

 - 💞️ I’m looking to collaborate with nice people.
 A-holes or arrogant drama queens, please, stay away: I have a limited lifespan/patience/endurance;
 - 📫 How to reach me: email mostly!
 Even comments (but I rarely look)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I won a Pochita plushie trying for the first time EVER in my life the crane game :-D
+- ⚡ Fun fact: I won a plushie of Pochita in Tokyo-Shibuya trying for the first time in my life the crane game :-D

 <!---
 metatapios/metatapios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.